 1. Sportsman Dual Fuel Portable Generator – Best Overall

-The Sportsman is a 7,500-watt generator with 6,000 running watts and a 13-HP engine.
+The Sportsman, our pick for the best dual fuel generator, is a 7,500-watt generator with 6,000 running watts and a 13-HP engine.
 Runtime on a 20-pound gas cylinder, or 6.2 gallons of gas, is nine hours at 50% load.
 We found that this generator is a great option for the job site or an emergency power outage, since it will power plenty of appliances and devices.